 It can be difficult to identify what is clipping and what is not.
 For example, while a blocker cannot initiate their block from behind, they can initiate it from the side assuming they are running in the same direction as their opponent.
 If the contact made is at or below waist-level, it is not clipping as long as the contact is continuous.

-One notable exception to clipping is when it is in close-line play, which is what occurs in the area between offensive tackles and extending three yards out to each side of the line of scrimmage.
+One notable exception to clipping is when it is in close-line play, a type of play that occurs in the area between offensive tackles and extends three yards out to each side of the line of scrimmage.
 A player can clip above the knee in this situation.
 However, it once again is illegal if it results in a player rolling on the back of the legs of a defender.

 If a referee sees clipping occur, they will throw a yellow flag to indicate a penalty has happened.
-They will take their hand and make a chopping motion at their knee, bending their knee slightly.
-They'll say aloud who the penalty is on, giving 15 yards to the offended team.
+They will first strike their wrists above their head and then take their hand and strike the back of their calf.
+The referee will finish by saying aloud the team and number of the player who the penalty was called on, giving 15 yards to the opposing team.

 What is a clipping penalty in football?

 In football, a clipping penalty occurs when one player blocks another player from behind or below the waist.
 Since this action is so dangerous, especially to the player being tackled, the penalty is severe with a loss of 15 yards across all leagues.
 In the NCAA, clipping penalties also come with an automatic first down.